EzekielCodes/EzekielCodes/README.md

 - 🌱 I’m consolidating my skills in AWS.
 - 👯 I’m open to collaboration on MERN, MEVN, AI, WordPress, and Shopify eCommerce tasks.

-🎉Fun Fact: Coding and Debugging.
+🎉Fun Fact: Coding and Debugging...